—NPD Forecasts Spending and Traffic Growth in 2014

 NPD forecasts a better year for the foodservice industry in 2014 with visits up 1 percent and a spending gain of 3 percent by the end of next year.
 The QSR restaurant segment, particularly the QSR categories of gourmet coffee, donut, and fast casual, will continue to do well in 2014.

 “Although consumers are expected to be cautious about their spending in the coming years, our forecast for traffic and dollar growth for 2014 shows improved performance compared to 2013,” says Bonnie Riggs, NPD restaurant industry analyst.
-“Despite overall industry demand holding steady, there will always be winners…or those who can win the battle for market share.”If you have any questions about this article, please contact us.
+“Despite overall industry demand holding steady, there will always be winners…or those who can win the battle for market share.”If you have any questions about this article, contact us.

 Complete this form to let us know you’d like to hear from an NPD representative.